Use Kubectl to Manage Kubernetes Clusters and Nodes on Oracle Cloud Native Environment

 NAME READY STATUS RESTARTS AGE IP NODE NOMINATED NODE READINESS GATES

-4. (Optional) It is also possible to review what Pods deployed onto a single Node, for ocne-worker-01.
+4. Review what Pods deployed onto a single node.

 Example Output: